moppius/blender-assetto-corsa-tools/README.md

 ## Usage

 1. Set up a track scene with geometry and helpers
+   * If you don't know how to do this, there's a [good overview tutorial on the assettocorsamods.com site here](https://assettocorsamods.net/threads/build-your-first-track-basic-guide.12/)
-2. Go to _File -> Export -> Assetto Corsa (.kn5)_
+3. Go to _File -> Export -> Assetto Corsa (.kn5)_
-3. Select target folder to save the track.
+4. Select target folder to save the track.
 Make sure that a valid _settings.json_ file exists

 ## Notes